 Kaiser Permanente: Santa Rosa Medical Office Building is a Zero-Energy First

-Kaiser Permanente set an ambitious goal to be carbon neutral in 2020 and carbon positive in 2025.
+Kaiser Permanente set an ambitious goal to be carbon neutral in 2020 (and achieved it) and carbon positive in 2025.
 One of the ways the company intends to achieve that goal is by constructing zero-energy buildings.
 A zero-energy building (ZEB) produces enough renewable energy to meet its own annual energy consumption requirements.
 Kaiser Permanente’s 87,300-square-foot Santa Rosa medical office building in California is the first to achieve net-zero status and the first demonstrated net-zero healthcare building in the U.S. Completed in mid-2018, the building has 95 exam rooms, eight procedure rooms, a healthy living and technology center, an on-site café, 497 parking spaces, and over a dozen electric-vehicle chargers.
 Architects designed the Santa Rosa facility as an environmentally friendly, all-electric, net-zero energy building.
 The design team implemented a variety of sustainability features to enable the clinic to generate its own energy and use as little power as possible.
 The chart below describes some of the building’s efficiency features:

 |Energy Efficiency Measures|

 |Heat Pumps||Heat pumps provide cooling and heating for each thermodynamic zone, as well as domestic hot water; this eliminates the need for gas-fired boilers.|

 |Building Envelope||The building’s envelope is made from energy-efficient, durable, and highly insulated interlocking cladding panels.|

 |Windows||Windows are electrochromic, tinting as needed to reduce solar heat gain and lower the building’s cooling requirements.|